Mampenda/Programming-Languages/README.md

 # Programming-Languages

-This project is based on the INF222 course at the University of Bergen, which covers important language constructs in modern languages.
+This project is based on the INF222 course at the University of Bergen tought by Mikhail Barash in the Spring semester of 2025, which covers important language constructs in modern languages.

 _**Based on**_: